 Learn from the best.
 Our instructors are 99th percentile SAT scorers.
 This means that they know the material covered on the SAT as well as anyone, and they are experienced and talented at communicating this material to students.
 Don’t entrust your SAT prep – and your money, and your future – to an instructor who is anything less than an actual expert in the material he or she is teaching; there is too much on the line.

-Retest if you need to.
+Retest if you need to so.
 If you take the SAT and don’t do as well as you’d like (or if you have already taken it and aren’t satisfied with the score you got), take it again!
 A bad score does not have to be the end of your highest aspirations for college; colleges routinely admit students whose score improved substantially from an initially low number to a higher one, and they understand the prep process well enough to know that a student may not do himself or herself justice the first time around.

 If you are going to go to the trouble to register for and take the test all over again, don’t shortchange yourself by failing to prepare properly a second time.
 Plan well, work hard, and trust the experts in test prep to equip you with the information you need to do yourself justice on the SAT.

 Thanks for joining us today for this post.
-Check back in soon for more discussion of all things SAT and ACT at our website, Prep Expert.
+Check back in soon for more discussion of all things SAT and ACT on our website, Prep Expert.
 Until then, study hard!